Jellyyz/Floyd-Steinberg-Dithering-Hardware-Accelerator/Proposal/README.md

 - Servers are considered outside the scope of this class, so it may be difficult to implement.
 Additionally, based on our implementation of accepting data from a user, we can have our local server (and hence, our local device) be susceptible to a cyber attack.
 Using JavaScript makes us potentially vulnerable to some control flow hijacking, which can allow users to attack our device.
 Since our code is online, attackers can try to precisely send images to hijack the server.

-- The printer itself needs to operate at over $150 \text{ degrees Fahrenheit}$ in order to activate the thermal paper, and therefore we must ensure, for the safety of the device for the user, that the specific area intended to be held by the user remains under $120 \text{ degrees Fahrenheit}$ throughout operation.
-The reason for $120 \text{ degrees Fahrenheit}$ is because this is generally agreed upon for handheld products as the upper limit of a safe-to-touch temperature [[9](#9)], and it would be extremely detrimental if the device were to cause harm by exceeding this rating.
+- The printer itself needs to operate at over 150 degrees Fahrenheit in order to activate the thermal paper, and therefore we must ensure, for the safety of the device for the user, that the specific area intended to be held by the user remains under 120 degrees Fahrenheit throughout operation.
+The reason for 120 degrees Fahrenheit is because this is generally agreed upon for handheld products as the upper limit of a safe-to-touch temperature [[9](#9)], and it would be extremely detrimental if the device were to cause harm by exceeding this rating.

 # Ethics and Safety